ByteBandits/writeups/plaid-ctf-2020/web/contrived/zevtnax/README.md

 I had overlooked this part.
 Here's a crazy idea: what if we could do something similar to request splitting.
 FTP is also a text-based protocol after all.

 After going through `node-ftp`'s source, I realized that there are no checks on username/password.
-We should be able to send something like `user\r\nRANDOM_FTP_COMMAND`.
+We should be able to send something like `user\r\nRANDOM_FTP_COMMAND` as username.

 And guess what, it worked! :fist:

 We can run arbitrary FTP commands, comrades!

-But here's a problem, the flag is not on `ftp` service.
-So, we'll have to find a way to send POST request to `rabbit` using `ftp`.
+Now, we'll have to find a way to send a POST request to `rabbit` using FTP.
 Sounds crazy, right?!

-Knowing nothing about the FTP protocol, I turned to my best friend, Google.
+Knowing nothing about the FTP, I turned to my best friend, Google.

-Here's an interesting fact about FTP protocol: there's a separate connection for data transfers.
+Here's an interesting fact about FTP: there's a separate connection for data transfers.
 I learned that there are two ways in which this connection is created:
 - `Active`: The client opens a port and informs the server to make a connection to it.
 The `PORT` ftp command is used for this.
 As you might have noticed, this gets problematic due to NAT.
 That's why they created the passive mode.
 - `Passive`: The client requests the server (by sending `PASV`) to open a port to establish the data connection.